-Like many things in life, sometimes in law you need a woman’s touch.
 You need an attorney in whom you can confide during your recovery from a traumatic accident.
 Whether you were injured in a car crash, bicycle collision, or were struck by a vehicle as a pedestrian, you may be dealing with stresses wholly unique to being female and there isn’t anything more personal than being injured.
-In these times, a female attorney who understands what you are dealing with and how to effectively convey your situation to an insurance company or jury is just what you need.
+In these times, an attorney who understands what you are dealing with and how to effectively convey your situation to an insurance company or jury is just what you need.

 Simply put, women deal with injuries differently than men; their bodies heal differently, and they may have different concerns after an injury as well.
 Frankly, certain injuries have different values depending on who suffered them.
 For example, the value of a stay-at-home mom is incalculable based on an hourly rate because she is not paid for her efforts, although it brings great value to the family and to fill her shoes would be costly.
 We can calculate the value of your time with your children as it compares to the cost of commercial childcare and housekeeping services so you can be compensated for your time away from home.